Research Catalogue Extended Guide

 Dialog for accepting the publication request

-Depending on the portal settings at this point also a DOI will be deposited through cross-ref.
-Please note that publishing is meant as a one-way step, unpublishing is to be used only as a very last resort.
 If one already expects the exposition will be removed in the future, it should not be published.
 In that case one could better return the exposition to the author(s) and have them share it using the standard sharing options of the RC.

 Immediately after publication the exposition will show up on the RC frontpage (in the case its range is Unlimited).
 It is recommended that keywords are added to publications, so they can more easily be retrieved.
 Keywords can also be added after publication, on the research list.